-I entered the master's program in nursing at the University of Michigan, enrolling in both the medical-surgical and psychiatric programs in 1974, and graduated in 1976.
-During this time, affirmed and supported by Evelyn Tomlin, I talked freely about the nursing model I had derived from practice.
-I also labeled and articulated it, theorized and tested the Adaptive Potential Assessment Model, and worked with Mary Ann Swain testing some of my hypotheses (Erickson & Swain, 1982).
-I continued my faculty position, advancing to chairman of the undergraduate program and assistant dean.
-After earning my master's degree, I maintained these roles, while expanding my research activities, consulting, speaking, supervising graduate students, and continuously working to merge theory, practice, and research.
+I enrolled in the master's program in medical-surgical and psychiatric nursing and graduated in 1976.
+During this time, Evelyn Tomlin and I talked freely about the nursing model I had derived from practice.
+I labeled and developed the adaptive potential assessment model and worked with Mary Ann Swain to test some of my hypotheses (H. Erickson & Swain, 1982).
+I continued in my faculty position and advanced to chairman of the undergraduate program and assistant dean.

 Over the next 10 years, my model of nursing acquired a life of its own.
-By the early 1980s, I had received several speaking invitations, yet little had been written (Erickson, 1976; Erickson & Swain, 1982).
-Together Evelyn, Mary Ann, and I further elaborated and articulated some of the concepts.
-The title Modeling and Role-Modeling (MRM), first coined by Milton Erickson, was selected as the best way to describe this work.
-The original edition was printed in November, 1982 (Erickson, Tomlin, & Swain, 2009), has had eight reprints, and is now considered a classic by the Society for the Advancement of Modeling and Role-Modeling (SAMRM).

-I left Michigan in 1986, spent 2 years at the University of South Carolina School of Nursing as associate dean of academic affairs and then moved to the University of Texas where I assumed the role of professor of nursing and chair of adult health nursing.
-During my tenure at The University of Texas, I served as vice-chair of the Faculty Senate, assistant dean for graduate affairs in the School of Nursing, chair of Adult Holistic Nursing, conducted research on MRM, taught numerous courses, and chaired several doctoral dissertations.
+By the early 1980s, I had speaking invitations but little had been written (H. Erickson, 1976; H. Erickson & Swain, 1982).
+Together Evelyn, Mary Ann, and I further elaborated some of the concepts.
+The term modeling and role-modeling (MRM), first coined by Milton Erickson, was selected as the best descriptor of this work.
+The original edition was printed in November 1982 (H. Erickson, Tomlin, & Swain, 2009), has had eight reprints, and is now considered a classic by the Society for the Advancement of Modeling and Role-Modeling (SAMRM).
+I completed my PhD in 1984, left Michigan in 1986, spent 2 years at the University of South Carolina School of Nursing as associate dean of academic affairs and then moved to the University of Texas, where I assumed the role of professor and chair of adult health nursing.
 When I retired in 1997, the Helen L. Erickson Endowed Lectureship on Holistic Nursing was established at the University of Texas in Austin.